-They locate the fuel pump itself under the trunk mat behind the rear seat back on the older Hyundai Sonata models, or under the passenger side rear seat bottom on the newer ones.
+You'll find the fuel pump itself under the trunk mat behind the rear seat back on the older Hyundai Sonata models.
+However, under the passenger side rear seat bottom on the newer ones.
 After removing the seat bottom you remove the access cover over the fuel tank module.

 We want to make sure that we do have 12 V reaching the electric fuel pump motor before we think about replacing it.
 Remember when you turn the ignition to the on position that the motor is only energized for two seconds.

 However, if you have a friend crank the vehicle, you should see 12 V on the power wire terminal as the engine turns over.